Ratatouille

 Serves 4

-This ratatouille recipe is the ultimate late summer dish!
-Serve it warm or at room temperature, with a drizzle of olive oil, fresh herbs, and lots of crusty bread.
+This ratatouille recipe is my favorite way to make the classic French stew.
+It's rich and flavorful, filled with late summer vegetables like eggplant, tomatoes, peppers, and zucchini.
+Serve it warm or at room temperature with a drizzle of olive oil on top and crusty bread on the side.

 Ingredients